jsakamoto/Toolbelt.Blazor.HttpClientInterceptor/README.md

   ...
 ```

+If you want to do async operations inside the event handler, please subscribe async version events such as `BeforeSendAsync` and `AfterSendAsync`, instead of `BeforeSend` and `AfterSend`.

-> _Note:_ Please remember that if you use `HttpClientInterceptor` to subscribe `BeforeSend`/`AfterSend` events **in Blazor components (.razor),** you should unsubscribe events when the components is discarded.
+> _Note:_ Please remember that if you use `HttpClientInterceptor` to subscribe `BeforeSend`/`BeforeSendAsync`/`AfterSend`/`AfterSendAsync` events **in Blazor components (.razor),** you should unsubscribe events when the components is discarded.
 To do it, you should implement `IDisposable` interface in that component, like this code:

 ```csharp
 @implements IDisposable